-PET Uses the pulse-echo method (PEM, PIT) for pile testing.
-The pile is struck with a handheld hammer and the PET digital accelerometer records the reflected waves on the computer screen.
+PET Uses the pulse-echo method (PEM, PIT) for pile integrity testing.
+A pile test starts when the pile top is struck with a handheld hammer and the PET digital accelerometer records the reflected waves on the computer screen.
 The resulting signal (reflectogram) readily provides information regarding the pile's length and integrity.

-This is the primary method used in the industry for for quick quality control of a large number of piles.
+This is the primary method used in the industry for quick pile integrity test, to control the quality of piles on a site with a large number of piles.

-Two PET versions are available: PT001 - PET USB Pro and PT002 - Bluetooth PET.
+Two PET versions are available: PT001 - PET Pro USB and PT002 - PET Bluetooth.

 [ASTM D5882-16], [AFNOR P160-2,4]